rakesh-upx/azure-ml/breast_cancer/README.md

 This dataset consists of 573 samples & 32 features describing the characteristics of a cell nuclei taken from a digitized image of a breast mass.
 1) ID number 2) Diagnosis (M = malignant, B = benign)
  3-32)  Ten real-valued features are computed for each cell nucleus:
-a.
-Radius (mean of distances from center to points on the perimeter)
+* Radius: (mean of distances from center to points on the perimeter)
 b.
 Texture (standard deviation of gray-scale values)
 c.
 Perimeter
 d.
 Area